wlonk/arcadia/rules/scenes.rst

    solitude may, under normal circumstances, be kept secret, in this Regency, there are people who speak the languages of the stones, the trees, and the birds.
 Unless you can swear them to secrecy, every secret eventually finds its way out.
+Even then, a town where everyone knows a secret but everyone is sworn to keep it is not uncommon!

 Reflection
 ----------